Last updated: May 2022

 Never heard of Lot 20?
-You’re not alone – it’s a piece of legislation that flew under the radar of interest for most of the population, outside of anyone directly involved with the electric heating industry.
-To get a better understanding of what Lot 20 is, you first need to understand the main directive it comes from: the European Ecodesign Directive (2009/125/EC).
+You’re not alone – it’s a piece of legislation that flew under the radar for most people not directly involved with the electric heating industry.
+To get a better understanding of what Lot 20 is, let’s look at the main directive it comes from: the European Ecodesign Directive (2009/125/EC).

 The Ecodesign Directive

-This directive was created so that all energy-using products would have a framework of basic requirements to make them as efficient and environmentally friendly as possible.
+This directive was created so that all energy-using products would have a framework of basic requirements to make them as efficient and eco-friendly as possible.
 When you consider the amount of energy we use on a daily basis, it’s easy to see why this legislation is so important.
-Think of all the products which require power in the average household – lights, computers, washing machines, vacuum cleaners, televisions, and an endless number of chargeable consumer electronics – then think of how many homes there are in the UK alone.
-Even if the efficiency of just one of these products is improved, the cumulative effect across the whole of the EU will be enormously beneficial and means we’re all using our resources more effectively.
+Think of all the products which require power in the average household – lights, computers, washing machines, vacuum cleaners, televisions, and an endless number of chargers.
+Then think of how many homes there are in the UK.
+Even if the efficiency of just one of these products is improved, the cumulative effect across the nation will be incredibly beneficial.

-As you can imagine, the term ‘energy-using product’ can encompass any number of appliances or utilities, large and small: from a standard gas boiler, to a solid fuel burner, all the way to an electronic phone charging dock.
+As you can imagine, the term ‘energy-using product’ can include any number of appliances or utilities: from a standard gas boiler to a solid fuel burner, all the way to an electronic phone charging dock.
 This is why products that fall under the scope of the Ecodesign Directive are split into several groups, or ‘lots’, so that more specific rules can be implemented for each product type.
-Lot 20 relates to local space heaters and includes storage heaters, electric radiators, radiant heaters and underfloor heating to name but a few – so you can see why it sparked our interest!
+Lot 20 relates to local space heaters and includes storage heaters, electric radiators, infrared heaters and underfloor heating to name a few – so you can see why it sparked our interest!